maarten-pennings/isa6502/README.md

 ### isa6502prog

-The third example also uses my [command interpreter](https://github.com/maarten-pennings/cmd).
+The third example is also based on my [command interpreter](https://github.com/maarten-pennings/cmd).
 It uses all commands includes in this library; not only `man` , but also `read` and `write`, and `dasm` and `asm`.

 Here a demo of a `write` that is `dasm`'ed.